schrockwell/bodyguard/README.md

     end
     ```

-  3. Wire up a fallback controller to handle authorization failures, [as mentioned above](#controller-actions).
+  3. Wire up a [fallback controller](#controller-actions) to render this view on authorization failures.

+  4. Add `use Bodyguard.Policy` to contexts that require authorization, and implement the `authorize/3` callback.

 ## Alternatives